Growing Your Alberta Business Using Employment Agreements

-When you enter into many different partnerships, you are required to sign contracts.
-You sign a contract promising to pay your phone bill, you sign contracts with business partners, and you sign a contract with your landlord, in the form of a lease.
+When you enter into many different legal relationships, the expectation exists that you sign a contracts.
+For example, you sign a contract promising to pay your phone bill, you sign contracts with business partners, and you sign a contract with your landlord, in the form of a lease.
 Similar to these documents, an employee agreement provides the employer and employee the opportunity to outline and acknowledge what each party can expect from this professional relationship moving forward.

-- Hours that will be worked – The agreement may stipulate how many hours per week the employee will be expected to work, and may even list the specific hours.
+Hours worked: The agreement usually stipulates how many hours per week the employee works, and often even list the specific hours;

-- Responsibilities – The employer will outline the roles and responsibilities that will be expected of the employee.
-When these are well defined in the employment agreement there are less disagreements of intentions.
+Responsibilities: The employer outlines the roles and responsibilities expected of the employee.
+When well defined in the employment agreement, less disagreements of intentions come up; and lastly

-If you are not sure what you should include in an employee agreement, an Alberta attorney can help you draft an employment agreement specific to your business.
+Most clients need clarity on what to include in an employee agreement.
+An Alberta attorney helps you draft an employment agreement specific to your business.

 Why Would You Want to Have Your Employees Sign Agreements?

 Many reasons exist for ensuring all employees sign an agreement.
 For example, these reasons include: